francesco-ficarola/wochat/README.md

 WoChat
 ======

-A *web socket*-based chat for **Wisdom of Crowds** experiments.
+A *WebSocket*-based chat for **Wisdom of Crowds** experiments.
 Server has been developed in Java using Netty, while client has been written in Javascript using JQuery.

 Building and Running
 --------------------